lucapette/lucapette.github.com/_posts/2017-02-14-my-journey-with-react-and-its-ecosystem-first-steps-with-webpack-babel-and-yarn.markdown

 ---

-I have just started my journey in the [React](https://facebook.github.io/react/) eco-system.
+I have just started my journey in the [React](https://facebook.github.io/react/) ecosystem.
 I decided to take notes along the way so I could share my experience with you.
 Most of the resources I found focus on the _coding experience_: how to test, how to integrate React with X and so on.
 I, on the other hand, tend to focus on: